CascadesCarnivoreProject/Carnassial/README.md

 Feel free to open new issues on Carnassial here on github.
 Or email us at carnassialdev@gmail.com.

 ### Development Environment
 Install [Visual Studio 2019 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the below options in addition to the defaults:

-* .NET 4.7.1 development tools
+* .NET Framework 4.8 SDK and targeting pack
 * C++ MFC for v142 build tools (x86 & x64)
-* C++/CLI support for v142 build tools
+* C++/CLI support for v142 build tools (latest)
-* Common Tools -> GitHub Extension for Visual Studio
+* Git for Windows and GitHub Extension for Visual Studio

 Higher Visual Studio SKUs such as Enterprise are fine.
 After Visual Studio installation: